Cthimothy/cthimothy.github.io/_posts/2025-05-08-keystroke-tracking.md

 tags:
 ---

+### Update: 2025-May-09
+It's quickly became apparent that this approach is far from ideal.
+FIXME: Only capture command key strokes (C- and M-) and arguments, which the more I think about it, the less trivial it becomes.

+ ---

 I wanted a way to see my Emacs key strokes in real time, so I wrote a small function to display them in a buffer.
 I'm sure there are better, existing solutions but this one works for me.
 It's a bit rough at the moment, as I need to find a way of going from this: